eth-ellis/Issue-Repro/DeepLinkingAndroid/README.md

 **Next steps:** Try getting this fix working in our actual app which is on .NET 8 and has many references to MainPage.

+**Update**

+A limitation of this fix has been found on Android tablets when running in landscape resulting in multiple instances of the app opening.

+Repro steps:
+1. Use a tablet device in landscape orientation.
+2. Open the repro app via the app icon; not deep linking.
+3. Background the repro app.
+4. Open the repro app via the deep link.
+5. The repro app opens in a split multi window view.
+6. If the app switcher is opened, two instances of the app can be seen.

+From initial observations we see that OnCreate is being called multiple times when the deep link opens in a split multi window view.

 ---

 #### Additional information